Potap: Production

-Today Potap is a head of "MOZGI Entertainment" – the label he established himself that is responsible for managing bands MOZGI, Vremia I Steklo (Time and Glass), singers Michelle Andrade and Ingret.
+Today, Potap is the head of "MOZGI Entertainment" – the label he established that is responsible for managing bands MOZGI, Vremia I Steklo (Time and Glass), and singers Michelle Andrade and Ingret.

-In 2012 MOZGI Entertainment launched a new branch MOZGI Production.
-The company gathered the best specialists on the market who previously were involved in making videos for Potap's artists development company.
-In 2019 a music video for song "Polube" ("Anyway") by MOZGI was nominated for Berlin Music Video Awards.
+In 2012, MOZGI Entertainment launched a new branch, MOZGI Production.
+The company gathered specialists who were previously involved in making videos for Potap's artists' development company.
+In 2019, a music video for the song "Polube" ("Anyway") by MOZGI was nominated for the Berlin Music Video Awards.

-In 2015 music projects managed under MOZGI Entertainment participated in the following nominations: "Hit of the Year" (Vremya I Steklo – Imya 505 (Name 505) and Potap & Nastya – "Boomdiggibai" ("Boomdiggibai"), "Band of the Year" (Vremya I Steklo and Potap & Nastya), "Project of the Year": "MOZGI", Potap & Nastya feat.
+In 2015, music projects managed under MOZGI Entertainment participated in the following nominations: "Hit of the Year" (Vremya I Steklo – Imya 505 (Name 505) and Potap & Nastya – "Boomdiggibai" ("Boomdiggibai"), "Band of the Year" (Vremya I Steklo and Potap & Nastya), "Project of the Year": "MOZGI", Potap & Nastya feat.
 Bianca), "Music Video of the Year" (Vremya I Steklo – "Name 505", Potap & Nastya – "Boomdiggibai").
 The awards were assigned the following way: "Hit of the Year" to Vremya I Steklo for "Name 505", while "Band of the Year" with top charts awards "Gold Gramophone" and M1 were given to Potap & Nastya.
-Moreover, that year Oleksii was renowned the Best Producer of the Year.
-The same year, a director Dimitri Archipovich, who worked цшер MOZGI Production at that time was announced the Best Director of the Cut.
+Moreover, that year Oleksii was renowned as the Best Producer of the Year.
+The same year, director Dimitri Archipovich, who worked цшер MOZGI Production at that time was announced as the Best Director of the Cut.

 Soundtracks

-In 2011 Oleksii Potapenko wrote the main theme song for the movie "Vikrutasi" ("Monkey Business").
-The track performed by "Potap & Nastya" became the key element of the promo campaign to the movie.
+In 2011, Oleksii Potapenko wrote the main theme song for the movie "Vikrutasi" ("Monkey Business").
+The track performed by "Potap & Nastya" became the key element of the promo campaign for the movie.

-In 2014 NK and Oleksii featured in an animated movie "The Seventh Dwarf".
-They also performed to soundtracks to the movie as well.
-One of those "Ver' v svoi sily" ("Believe in yourself") was greatly welcomed by the audience and gained an impressive airplay on the radio.
+In 2014, NK and Oleksii were featured in an animated movie "The Seventh Dwarf".
+They performed soundtracks to the movie as well.
+One of those, "Ver' v svoi sily" ("Believe in yourself"), was greatly welcomed by the audience and gained radio airplay.

-In 2018 a movie "Bezumnaya Svad'ba" ("Crazy Wedding") was released.
-Upon the release the movie set the record on box office sales among all Ukrainian premieres by collecting 50 664 000 UAH.
-Oleksii Potapenko not only featured in the movie, but wrote entirely wrote and produced an original motion soundtrack album that included 2 songs nominated for M1 Music Awards.
-Those are "Naikrashii Den'" ("The Best Day") performed together with Male Artist of the Year Oleg Vinnyk, and "Promin'" ("Gleam") written and performed in collaboration with all MOZGI Production stars".
+In 2018, the movie "Bezumnaya Svad'ba" ("Crazy Wedding") was released.
+Upon its release, the movie set the record for box office sales among all Ukrainian premieres by collecting ₴50,664,000.
+Oleksii Potapenko not only featured in the movie but wrote and produced an original motion soundtrack album that included 2 songs nominated for M1 Music Awards.
+Those are "Naikrashii Den'" ("The Best Day"), performed with Male Artist of the Year Oleg Vinnyk, and "Promin'" ("Gleam"), written and performed in collaboration with all MOZGI Production stars.

 Personal life

-Media and fans of the artist suggest that Oleksii is in love with his former duo partner NK.

 On 23 May 2019, Potap and Nastya Kamenskih were married.